kiuX89/Veeam-exporter/README.md

 ## Installation

 Clone the repository and fill in the veeam_server, username, and password variables with your Veeam Backup & Replication credentials.

+## Warning

+This project may be updated during my free time.
+It addresses a personal need and works as intended.
+Feel free to contribute or fork it.